 For majority of the 1994-1995 NBA season, Michael laced up the "Chicago" City Pack Air Jordan X. Also worn by Scottie Pippen earlier in the year when he summoned MJ to make his return, the "Chicago" X is white-based with black and red accenting.
 Michael Jordan's Player Exclusive version had the number 45 embroidered on the lateral ankle.

-Tomorrow, the "Chicago" Air Jordan 10 will make its first ever retro reappearance on the market.
+Next year, the "Chicago" Air Jordan 10 will make its second retro appearance, this time the '45' embroidered PE version in remastered quality.
 With the return of the classic sneaker, we thought it'd be a good idea to take a look back on when "Money" was actually wearing these bad boys on the court.
 Read on for several in-game MJ photos.